 There is no legal definition of "good value" or the process of determining this for scheme members.
-Therefore, working in conjunction with our advisers, Aon, the Trustee have developed their cost-benefit analysis framework to make an assessment as to whether our members receive good value from the Scheme relative to the costs and charges they pay.
+Therefore, working in conjunction with our advisers, Isio, the Trustee has developed a framework to make an assessment as to whether our members receive good value from the Scheme relative to the costs and charges they pay.

-The costs have been identified as TER, Transaction Costs and total member borne costs, and are set out in section 3 of this statement.
-The Trustee has considered the benefits of membership under the following categories: Scheme governance, investments, administration and member experience and member communications.
+The Trustee has considered the benefits of membership underthe following categories: Charges, scheme governance, investments, administration, retirement support and member communications.
 Benchmarking relative to other pension arrangements or industry best practice guidelines is also undertaken.